belle2/basf2/online_book/basf2/first_steering_file.rst

     `012_first_steering_file.py <https://stash.desy.de/projects/B2/repos/software/browse/online_book/basf2/steering_files/012_first_steering_file.py>`_

+    In the solution we gave the electrons the label ``uncorrected``.
+This is already in anticipation of a future extension in which Bremsstrahlung recovery will be applied (:ref:`onlinebook_various_additions`).

 Now we have a steering file in which final state particles are loaded from the input mdst file to particle lists.
 One of the most powerful modules of the analysis software is the `ParticleCombiner`.
 It takes those particle lists and